alhdzsz/academic_website/content/publication/phd_thesis/index.md

 ---
 abstract: What drives world leaders to support the international financial system or voice their discontent?
 How can this be measured?
 I propose a three-level analytic framework to study proactive stances towards the international regime for sovereign debt, particularly those of emerging-market actors.

-I argue that Latin American leaders draw on two narratives of the global political economy,
+I argue that Latin American leaders draw on two narratives of the global political economy, a) one which characterizes the international monetary and financial system as a zero-sum game which perpetuates economic hierarchies, and b) one which stresses its developmental potential and characterizes it as a positive-sum game.
+I employ Computational Text Analysis (CTA) methods to measure how often the topic of international finance has been discussed in United Nations General Assembly (UNGA) speeches (1970-2018) and how it has been framed.
+Subsequently, I analyze two paradigmatic cases from Latin America where a proactive foreign economic policy was pursued informed by these opposing economic narratives.
+The first is Mexico’s promotion of market mechanisms to reform the international financial architecture under Vicente Fox with the diffusion of Collective Action Clauses and the 2002 Monterrey Consensus.
+The second considers the politically motivated 2008 Ecuadorian default and Rafael Correa’s denunciation of international financiers.

 authors:
 - admin